district10/blog/_posts/post-0098-probability-and-statistics.md

     Suppose there is a sequence of independent Bernoulli trials.
 Thus, each trial has two potential outcomes called “success” and “failure”.
 In each trial the probability of success is p and of failure is (1 − p).
-We are observing this sequence until a predefined number r of failures has occurred.
+We are observing this sequence **until a predefined number r of failures has occurred**.
 Then the random number of successes we have seen, X, will have the negative binomial (or Pascal) distribution:

     $$X\sim\operatorname{NB}(r; p)$$